HOT, NOT BOTHERED: HOW TO PREPARE FOR HOT YOGA

 Hydrate well throughout the day and continue right up until class.

-Rule of thumb: you need half your body weight in ounces of water daily to maintain hydration in your body.
+Rule of thumb: you need half your body weight in ounces of water daily to maintain baseline levels of hydration in your body.
+Drink at least this much throughout the day of your hot yoga class.

-Add coconut juice to your diet for excellent hydration - we sell the Amy & Brian's brand at our studio.
+Add coconut juice before class to boost your hydration and after class to rehydrate - we sell Amy & Brian's brand at our studio; we think it tastes best.

-Eat no sooner than an hour before class and keep it light: toast, cereal, yogurt; choose healthy carbs and proteins but avoid fatty meats, and stay away from processed sugar and alcohol.
-Avoid caffeine too.
+Eat no sooner than two hours before class and keep it light: toast, cereal, yogurt; choose healthy carbs and proteins but avoid fatty meats, and stay away from processed sugar and alcohol.
+Avoid caffeine.

 The perfect hot yoga food, before and after, is one of Jaime's Green Smoothies - find your new faves.

-Sometimes a simple, nourishing snack an hour before class will do.
+Alternatively, a simple, nourishing snack is good an hour before class.
 Here are some favorites to try:

 - Almonds or almond butter with Green Apple